sifzerda/solitaire/README.md

 # SOLITAIRE ♤ ♡ ♢ ♧

+Parts of the game:
+- Tableau: Main game cards in 7 cols, card number = col number
+- Stock Pile: Remainder cards not in Tableau, cycles
+- Foundations: 4 places where cards stack by

 (ONE) STOCKPILE COMPONENT
+- make twin boxes (box 1 = facedown card stack, box 2 = face up card cycle)
-- make an event handler (twin boxes) which on click cycles through 52 values (i.e. click counter)
+- make box 1 an event listener, on-click box 2 cycles through max 52 values (i.e. click counter reset at 52)
+-

 (TWO) FOUNDATIONS COMPONENT

-- create 4 boxes which cards (from the stockpile) can be dropped/slotted into
+- create 4 boxes which cards will go into
 - configure to only accept ace cards
   - configure to only accept a 1 card if an ace present
     - configure 1s to accept only 2s